-Care and services provided are within the organization's documented scope of services.

-Document Review: Review the organization's scope of services documentation.
-This information may be in written or electronic format, and could, for example, be found in patient brochures, in admission packets, or on the organization's website.
-Validate that the care and services provided are reflected in this statement.

-Interview: Interview a key leader of the organization.
-Verify, through the leader's description, the ways in which the documented scope of services is delivered.

-Guidance: Organizations seeking initial accreditation will be expected to demonstrate their ability to provide all services (disciplines) detailed within their scope of services.
-For example, if the organization's scope of services includes Physical Therapy then the organization is expected to be able to demonstrate that it could provide this care should the need for such service arise.

-Skilled nursing services and at least one other therapeutic service (physical therapy, speech-language pathology, or occupational therapy; medical social services; or home health aide services) are made available on a visiting basis, in a place of residence used as the patient's home.

-At least one of the following services is provided directly by the organization:

-- 1. Skilled nursing;

-- 2. Physical, speech, or occupational therapy;
+Standards Evidence Guidelines CDT.1 Home health care and services are provided within the organizations accepted standards of practice.
+Skilled nursing services and at least one other therapeutic service (physical therapy, speech- language pathology, or occupational therapy; medical social services; or home health aide services) are made available on a visiting basis, in a place of residence used as the patient's home.
+At least one of the following services is provided directly by the organization: 1.
+Skilled nursing; 2.
+Physical, speech, or occupational Document Review: Review documents that describe the services provided by the organization.

-- 3. Medical social services; or

-- 4. Aide services.

-The organization may provide a second service and additional services under arrangement with another organization.

-Applicable Regulation: G982-484.105(f)(1).

-Document Review: Review documents that describe the services provided by the organization.
 These might include a scope of services document, patient/marketing brochures, or statements posted on the organization's website.
 Validate that skilled nursing and one other therapeutic service is provided.
 Compare these documents to any contracts for other qualifying services.
 If the organization does not provide all services directly, validate that a contract is in place with an individual or organization to support the provision of a second qualifying service and any additional services.
-Validate that at least one service is provided directly and entirely by the organization's employees.

-Record Review: Review patient records.
-Validate that skilled nursing and one other qualifying service are being provided or are available to at least one patient.
+Validate that at least one service is provided directly and entirely by the organization's employees. therapy; 3.
+Medical social services; or 4.
+Aide services.
+Clinical Record Review: Validate that skilled nursing and one other qualifying service are being provided or are available to at least one patient.
+The organization may provide a second service and additional services under arrangement with another organization.
+Interview: Interview a key leader and verify the ways in which the documented scope of services is delivered.
+Applicable Regulations: G570-484.60; G982-484.105(f)(1).
 Guidance: An organization provides at least one of the qualifying services directly and entirely through its personnel.
-For example, if this service is nursing, it is expected that all skilled nursing personnel that provide direct care, including after-hours care, are employees of the organization.
+For example, if this service is nursing, it is expected that all skilled nursing personnel that provide direct (continued on following page)

+Standards Evidence Guidelines CDT.1 care, including after-hours care, are employees of the organization.
 Guidance: Compliance with contractual requirements will be evaluated in the Leadership and Governance Key Performance Area (KPA).
 Examination of contracts in this KPA is meant to validate the types of services provided and whether they are provided directly by the organization's employees or by arrangement with another agency or individual.

-Personnel follow established standards of practice in the delivery of care and services, and practice within the scope of their license, certification, or registration and as required by law and regulation.

-Record Review: Review patient records.
-Verify that care is delivered according to accepted standards of practice.
+CDT.2 Personnel follow established standards of practice in the delivery of care and services, and practice within the scope of their license, certification, or registration and as required by law and regulation.
+Clinical Record Review: Verify that care is delivered according to accepted standards of practice.
 Validate that personnel practice within the scope of their license, certification, or registration and as required by law and regulation.
 Guidance: Not every service or discipline has established standards of practice.
 Where accepted standards of practice exist, it is expected that they are applied and followed.
+Guidance: It is expected that personnel know and follow standards of practice related to their discipline.
+These standards of practice are generally available through various organizations.
+Examples of standards of practice include individual state professional practice acts, the American Nurses Association Scope and Standards of Practice, Standards and Scope of Practice from the American Psychiatric Nurses Association, the National Association of Social Workers Standards for Social Work, Standards of Practice for Physical Therapy, Standards of Practice for Clinical Pharmacists, the Hospice